 When you’re shopping for a new home for your flock, the details matter.
 OverEZ coops have become a popular option for backyard chicken keepers, largely due to their straightforward design and assembly.
 But what are you really getting?
 Let's take a closer look at the core features, from the wood they’re built with to how they stand up against a surprise snowstorm.
 Understanding these key elements will help you decide if an OverEZ coop is the right fit for your feathered family.

-A Look at Construction and Materials
+Built to Last?
+A Look at Construction & Materials

 OverEZ promotes its coops as being hand-built in the USA by Amish-trained craftsmen.
 This suggests a focus on traditional woodworking and durability.
 The coops are constructed from wood, a classic material that provides good insulation in both hot and cold climates.
 This heavy-duty build is designed to create a sturdy, long-lasting structure for your chickens.
 While the designs are standardized, the emphasis on solid wood construction and skilled labor is a significant selling point for those looking for something more robust than a typical kit coop.
 For those who value Amish craftsmanship but want a more personalized touch, exploring customizable coops can offer a wider range of design possibilities.